gasparyanartur/brain-image-implementation/README.md

 * Option B (SLURM): Singularity

 I've setup utility scripts to make installation and configuration of images easier.
 They can be found under `scripts/container/`.
-Start by running the build script:
+The build script `scripts/build_singularity.sh` is a utility script that automatically chooses reasonable defaults.
+Your images will be build under `images/` unless specified otherwise.

+First, you'll need to setup the base image (takes a while):

 ```
-scripts/build_singularity.sh
+DEFINITION_FILE=scripts/container/singularity_base.def ./scripts/container/build_singularity.sh
 ```

-One the image is found, you should find it under `images/`
+Once that is done, you'll setup the main image.

 To use